 Falcons fall in state semifinals

-Despite the loss, Fuqua finished the season with an outstanding 9-2 overall record.
+Fuqua finished the season with an overall record of 14-5.